-You know how it is today.
-Since we basically live our lives out of our phones and laptops it’s safe to say that’s where we spend a lot (majority?) of our time.
-Hours on end.
+You know what it's like today.
+A lot of us live our lives out of our phones and laptops.
+I guess it’s safe to say that’s where we spend a lot (sometimes the majority?) of our time – hours on end.
 And there are apps for everything – a lot of them designed to keep us hooked as long as possible.
-We work, create, entertain, read, write, plan, shop, flirt, decide, pay and what not with our screens.
+We work, create, entertain, read, write, plan, shop, flirt, decide, pay, and whatnot with our screens.
 Think about those tens of thousands of pictures we all have.
-(Btw who remembers the analogue rolls with 24 or 36 frames each?)
-Our multiple mailboxes are full of emails from the last 10 years we don’t need anymore.
-Bombarding us with notifications about yet another useless newsletter we signed up for last winter looking for ski goggles.
+(Btw who remembers the analog rolls with 24 or 36 frames each?)
+Our multiple mailboxes are full of emails from the last ten years we don’t need anymore, but yet again, we do nothing or little to resolve this.
+We are getting bombarded with notifications about yet another useless newsletter we signed up for last winter looking for ski goggles.

 What is digital clutter?

 All the files, and thousands of emails, old projects you won't ever look at again.
 All the apps on your devices that you don’t consider essential; that you don’t find indispensable for either your work or everyday life.
 Or that doesn't "spark joy" as Marie Kondo would say;) All of them usually come with logins and passwords that you need to remember or store.
 In consequence - you produce more and more tasks, and files and.. overwhelm.
 All that take too much of something that’s yours, something precious and not renewable.
 Your TIME and ATTENTION.

 We live in times of too much information, of endless possibilities.
 Each time we want something, there are 120 kinds of it, all available now.
 Whether it’s a car, a phone, a book, cereal, or an app – whatever it is – it’s there – waiting for you to get nuts.